-Proposals for new or extensions to existing reservoirs, or other development involving the incidental extraction and off site removal of mineral (such as lakes, boating marinas, agricultural reservoirs or commercial fish ponds), will be supported where it can be demonstrated that:
+Proposals for new or extensions to existing reservoirs, or other development involving the incidental extraction and off site removal of mineral (such as lakes, marinas, agricultural or potable water reservoirs, or commercial fish farming or fishing ponds), will be supported where it can be demonstrated that:

-- (a) there is a proven need and demonstrable sustainability benefits\ for the proposal, or the proposal is identified in a water companies' water resource management plan; - (b) any mineral extracted will be used in a sustainable manner; - (c) where the proposal relates to a reservoir, the design, as far as is practical, minimises its surface area by maximising its depth; - (d) the minimum amount of mineral to be extracted is consistent with the purpose of the development; and - (e) the phasing and duration of development adequately reflects the importance of the early delivery of water resources or other approved development.
+- (a) there is a proven need and demonstrable sustainability benefits† for the proposal, or the proposal is identified in a water company's water resource management plan; - (b) any mineral extracted will be used in a sustainable manner; - (c) where the proposal relates to a reservoir, it has considered wider implications than just the operational needs of the future reservoir, such as whether viable mineral might be sterilised, the loss of productive land, and any dewatering implications during the construction phase.
+To address some of these implications it may be necessary to minimise the surface area by maximising the depth; - (d) the minimum amount of mineral to be extracted is consistent with the purpose of the development; and - (e) the phasing and duration of development adequately reflects the importance of the early delivery of water resources or other approved development.